 If your son or daughter is struggling with a serious illness like cancer or has a chronic condition like asthma, your doctor might talk to you about enrolling your child in a clinical trial.

 A clinical trial is a research study that follows a predefined protocol, or plan of action.

 Some clinical trials observe people in certain situations (for example, how many overweight or obese kids become depressed) and then record the outcomes for study investigators to analyze.
 Others test the effects of potential new drugs, therapies, vaccines, vitamins, or procedures.
 These types of trials, called randomized, controlled clinical trials, try to find the best treatment with the fewest side effects.
-They begin only after preliminary research has been conducted and there is reason to believe that a potential new treatment is effective.
+They begin only after early research has been done and there is reason to believe that a potential new treatment is effective.

 All clinical trials are voluntary and information collected during them is confidential.
 Participants can withdraw from a trial at any time, for any reason.